vasnesterov/vasnesterov.github.io/compute_asymptotics.md

 During the algorithm we maintain a basis we work with.
 Sometimes we need to insert a new function into the basis.
 For this we use
-1. `PreMS.extendBasisEnd` lifts a multiseries from the basis `[b₁, b₂, ..., bₙ]` to the basis `[b₁, b₂, ..., bₙ, f]` with a new function `f`.
+1. `MultiseriesExpansion.extendBasisEnd` lifts a multiseries from the basis `[b₁, b₂, ..., bₙ]` to the basis `[b₁, b₂, ..., bₙ, f]` with a new function `f`.
-2. `PreMS.extendBasisMiddle` does the same, but `f` is inserted somewhere except the last position.
+2. `MultiseriesExpansion.extendBasisMiddle` does the same, but `f` is inserted somewhere except the last position.
 3. `LogBasis.extendBasisEnd` and `LogBasis.extendBasisMiddle` do the same for `LogBasis`.
 4. Sometimes we have a multiseries in some basis `bs` and need to lift it to a larger basis `bs'`.
   For example this happens when we deal with binary operations: when we need to compute an expansion of `f + g`, we compute an expansion `F` of `f` in some basis `bs`, then an expansion `G` of `g` in some basis `bs'` (`bs <+ bs'`) and then we must lift `F` to `bs'`.
-This is done by `PreMS.updateBasis` that takes a `BasisExtension` as an argument.
+This is done by `MultiseriesExpansion.updateBasis` that takes a `BasisExtension` as an argument.

 `BasisExtension` is a structure that represents a change of basis.
 ```lean